Osaka City Central Public Hall 大阪市中央公会堂

 You can get to the hall by train.

-From Osaka/Umeda Station, take the Midosuji subway line one stop to Yodoyabashi Station.
-Walk five minutes north across the river to Nakanoshima , then turn right.
+From Umeda Station, take the Midosuji subway line one stop to Yodoyabashi Station.
+Walk north and the orange neo-Renaissance architecture of Osaka City Central Public Hall will quickly come into view.
 The orange neo-Renaissance architecture of Osaka City Central Public Hall will quickly come into view.

 Meiji and Taisho period architecture